CGR-UNIMORE/iVar/README.md

 If you use a different distribution, your mileage may vary.

-Once the Ubuntu installation is complete, you may use the **[https://github.com/CGR-UNIMORE/iVar/blob/main/scripts/install-ivar.sh install-ivar.sh]** script to install iVar.
+Once the Ubuntu installation is complete, you may use the **https://github.com/CGR-UNIMORE/iVar/blob/main/scripts/install-ivar.sh** script to install iVar.

 We **Strongly** suggest to use a dedicated Ubuntu (virtual or phisical) for iVar.